 I always preview and test the titles I write before publishing or republishing a web page.

-If your website isn’t powered by the WordPress platform or Shopify them you can preview the title tag with either of these 2 tools.
+If the WordPress platform or Shopify theme doesn’t power your website, you can preview the title tag with either of these 2 tools.

-Now that you’ve written a page title that targets a primary keyword, addresses intent and offers a benefit or outcome, writing the meta description is easy.
+Now that you’ve written a page title that targets a primary keyword that addresses intent and offers a benefit or outcome, writing the meta description is easy.

 Does Google rewrite page titles ?